mhguo1/TRAPD/README.md

 **3) Run burden testing**
 This script will run the actual burden testing.
 It performs a one-sided Fisher's exact test to determine if there is a greater burden of qualifying variants in cases as compared to controls for each gene.
 It will perform this burden testing under a dominant and a recessive model.

 It requires R; the script was tested using R v3.1, but any version of R should work.
+The script should be run as:
+Rscript burden.R --casefile casecounts.txt --casesize 100 --controlfile controlcounts.txt --controlsize 60000 --output burden.out.txt

 The script has 5 required options:
 1) --casefile: Path to the counts file for the cases, as generated in Step 2A